the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 This GitHub contains the following resources:

-The notebooks developed under Project AIMS from April 2020 to June 2021, clearly documented , ideally for anyone who would like to reproduce our project to be able to get similar results.
-Those notebooks are organsied in the following format
+1. The notebooks developed under Project AIMS from April 2020 to June 2021, clearly documented , ideally for anyone who would like to reproduce our project to be able to get similar results.
+Those notebooks are organsied in the following format:
-Data and text extraction
+   - Data and text extraction
-🔭 Exploration for labeling functions and binary classification for core metrics Model for multi-class and multi-label classification for core metrics
+   - 🔭 Exploration for labeling functions and binary classification for core metrics
+   - Model for multi-class and multi-label classification for core metrics

-Sub-projects for multi-class and multi-label classification for core metrics designed for the community to pick up and develop further.
+2. Sub-projects for multi-class and multi-label classification for core metrics designed for the community to pick up and develop further.
 Those include a clear scope, questions, expected outcomes, a proposed methodology and resources.
 Details on engagement